GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 Sadly, there is not one tool that integrates our desired requirements to a satisfactory level.
 In vain of [the Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) -"Do One Thing and Do It Well"- we pick one tool to handle each aspect of our ideal workflow.

-Pyenv, Pipenv, and Pipx meet and excede our requirements and are both mature and actively supported by the community.
+`Pyenv`, `Pipenv`, and `Pipx` meet and excede our requirements and are both mature and actively supported by the community.

-- [Pyenv](https://github.com/pyenv/pyenv): Install different Python versions globally and locally.
+- [**`Pyenv`**](https://github.com/pyenv/pyenv): Install different Python versions globally and locally.
-- [Pipenv](https://pipenv.kennethreitz.org): Install module packages and creates environments for your projects.
+- [**`Pipenv`**](https://pipenv.kennethreitz.org): Install module packages and creates environments for your projects.
 Recommended packaging tool by the official Python Packaging Authority
-- [Pipx](https://github.com/pipxproject/pipx): Install and run Python applications such as command-line tools.
+- [**`Pipx`**](https://github.com/pipxproject/pipx): Install and run Python applications such as command-line tools.

 Don't feel bad if you are a long-time Python dev and have not heard of these.
-Pipx and Pipenv are fairly recent additions (2018 and 2019 resp.) to the Python development toolset.
+`Pipx` and `Pipenv` are fairly recent additions (2018 and 2019 resp.) to the Python development toolset.

 We will now go over each tool, provide installation and common-usage instructions.
 Then I give an example of a typical workflow for new projects.

 # Pyenv
-Pyenv excells at managing Python versions.
+[`Pyenv`](https://github.com/pyenv/pyenv) is the go-to tool for managing Python versions.
 It allows for:
 - Setting directory-level local Python versions for projects
 - Setting a system-wide Python version on a per-user basis.

 It supports the default CPython interpreter as well as pypy, anaconda, jython, micropython, etc.

-Pyenv excells at handling different Python versions, but don't be fooled by its name:
+`Pyenv` excells at handling different Python versions, but don't be fooled by its name:
 It is not a virtual environment manager.
-We have Pipenv for that.
+We have `Pipenv` for that.

 **Installation:**

-Pyenv installation is fairly easy and well-documented.
+`Pyenv` installation is fairly easy and well-documented.
 - **Linux**: to install pyenv use [the automated installer](https://github.com/pyenv/pyenv-installer) or follow [the manual installation instructions on Github](https://github.com/pyenv/pyenv#basic-github-checkout).

   ```bash